 You will need a bench or box around 12-18 inches high to conduct hip thrusts.
 You will need something that will allow you to rest your upper body while maintaining the hips lifted above the level of the floor.

 While keeping your upper back and arms on the box or bench, position your feet, so they are adjacent to each other with a slight outward tilt of the heels.
 After lowering your hips into the box, perform an upward thrust using the muscles in your hips while simultaneously contracting your glutes at the finish of this exercise.
-It would be best if you remembered that when performing hip thrusts, you should not allow your lower back arch.
-This is because arching your lower back can cause injuries, so you should always ensure that you execute these exercises correctly.
+You should avoid arching your lower back when performing hip thrusts.
+That is because arching your lower back can cause injuries, so you should always ensure that you execute these exercises correctly.